AhmedElachry/github-users-app/README.md

 Favorites System — Add/remove users to a favorites list that persists across page reloads using Zustand and localStorage.

+UI Feedback — Non-intrusive toast notifications (via Sonner) confirm when users are added or removed from favorites.

 Routing — Implemented with React Router v7+ (/ for Home, /favorites ).

 Responsive UI — Styled with Tailwind CSS.